devonfw-tutorials/katacoda-scenarios-dev/73_tutorial-for-cobigen-angular-client-generation_cobigen-angular-client-generation/step1.md

-For this tutorial an installation of the devonfw IDE is required, which was already set up for you.
+For this tutorial an installation of the devonfw IDE is required first time you use it.
 The next step is to install the CobiGen CLI.

 ## Install cobigen